TIER ONE STAFF

 2015: 4A Conference 21 Champions (Dominion High School)

-Coach Kaitlyn Senchak led the Tier One U16 Gold team through the 2022 travel season.
+Coach Kaitlyn Senchak led the Tier One U15 Team through the 2023 season.
+She coached our U16 Gold team through the 2022 season.

 Kaitlyn is the former Freshman Coach at Loudoun County High School where she led her team to an undefeated season.

 Kaitlyn played volleyball at Dominion High School for three seasons.
-She graduated from Virginia Tech with a degree in Public Relations and Communications; she is currently working for the Telos Corp. in Ashburn.
+She graduated from Virginia Tech with a degree in Public Relations and Communications; she is currently working for The Building People in Leesburg.